 Harry was born on 22nd April 1893, to George Thomas and Sarah Roper (née Thomson ) Hotten in West Ham, London.
 He was baptized on 25th June1893.
 When Harry was born the family was living at 73, West Road, West Ham.
 By the census of 1911 the family had moved to 5, Cheshunt Road, Forest Gate.
-George was employed as a bricklayer by the Deptford Electric Light Company in Stepney.1 Harry had attended Elmhurst Road School, West Ham before progressing onto Water Lane Higher Elementary School in West Ham.
+George was employed as a bricklayer by the Deptford Electric Light Company in Stepney.2 Harry had attended Elmhurst Road School, West Ham before progressing onto Water Lane Higher Elementary School in West Ham.
 At 17, he was described as a pupil teacher with the West Ham School Board at Bridge Road Boys’ School, where he eventually became an assistant teacher.
 His brother Fredrick (sic) (15) was a grocer’s assistant at Sainsbury’s, James (10) was at school along with William (7).
 There were also two younger children, not yet at school, Cyril (5) and Barbara (3).
 Harry is the eldest living child, however in the 1911 census returns a mother was required to give information on how many children she had given birth to and how many were still alive.
 In the case of Sarah, she had borne 11 children although only 6 were still alive.
-Harry may have had one or more older siblings but no census record has been found of the family in 1891 or 1901 which may have yielded additional information.
+The 11 children born to George and Sarah were:

 From West Ham to Winchester